elhoucine/PropertyFinder/README.md

 - [ ] Play with animations.
 - [ ] Testing ?
 - [ ] Init a simple android version.
+- [ ] Experiments: Doing OCR.
-- [ ] Experiments: Interact with native IOS code.
+- [ ] Experiments: Trying to mixin with Storyboards.